Magnetic Flux Pendants and other amazing science inspired jewelry available here:

 Uplift 2.0: light powered kinetic sculpture with mesmerizing apparent translational motion due to rotation of a spiral element under glass and mounted on precision bearings.
 The rotation is propelled silently by a simple and elegant bidirectional motor- a disk shaped copper coil which interacts with an array of six neodymium magnets and powered by a single solar cell.
 The included hand held magnet allows one to select the direction of flow.
 A stunning creation for any windowsill by artist and inventor Tom Lawton.

-Get this amazing sculpture here:
+Get this device (and other variations) here:

-From Amazon: BUY NOW: Square Wave Horizon
+From Amazon: BUY NOW: Moiré Fidget Device

 Bismuth levitation available here: